 A branding statement is a short, catchy statement that highlights your most relevant expertise in about 15 words or fewer.
 If you include a branding statement, you can elaborate further on your key qualifications through a longer summary statement.

-Describe your strengths.
-Select three or four adjectives which describe your key strengths.
-Weave together the adjectives with your desired job title or role and tie to the value added.
+Select three or four adjectives that describe your key strengths.
+Weave together the adjectives with your desired job title or role and tie them to the value-added.

 Where to Put Your Branding Statement

 Your branding statement should be listed between the Contact and the Experience section of your resume:

 Creative, skilled, social media expert with five years of experience managing professional social media accounts.

 Social Media Manager, XYZ PR Firm, Bethesda, MD

 Also take the time to review your LinkedIn profile and the other information you have online to make sure it's consistent.

 Taking the time to update your brand—and to rebrand yourself, if necessary - will help you remain a competitive candidate throughout your career.